ramsnerm/Caesar-Chiffre/README.md

 ![](/GUI%20Version%20(tkinter)/Screenshot_small.png)

-**Note**
-ciphereditor is an educational and productive web application built by Wierk offering a fresh way of interacting with cryptography, ciphers, and data to make these subjects more approachable to everyone.
-It is the successor to cryptii, a project initiated in 2009.
+If you are interrested in the topic of cipher please checkout the cool web projekte [ciphereditor](https://ciphereditor.com).
+It is an educational and productive web application built by Wierk offering a fresh way of interacting with cryptography, ciphers, and data to make these subjects more approachable to everyone.
+It is the successor to [cryptii](https://cryptii.com), a project initiated in 2009.